-Chicanes are a series of raised or delineated curb extensions on alternating sides of a street forming an S-shaped curb, which reduce vehicle speeds through narrowed travel lanes.
 Chicanes can also be achieved by establishing on-street parking on alternate sides of the street.
 These treatments are most effective on streets with narrower cross-sections.

 Mini Traffic Circles

 Mini traffic circles are raised or delineated islands placed at intersections, reducing vehicle speeds through tighter turning radii and narrowed vehicle travel lanes (see right).
 These devices can effectively slow vehicle traffic while facilitating all turning movements at an intersection.
 Mini traffic circles can also include a paved apron to accommodate the turning radii of larger vehicles like fire trucks or school buses.